 Originally from Italy, their authentic name is the 'Livornese' or 'Livorno' - the port from which the breed was exported to the USA in the 1800s.
 Leghorn is the English translation.

-They're still one of the most common chickens here in Italy, for very specific reasons - I keep some in my flock because they're such reliable layers.
+They're still one of the most common chickens here in Italy, for a very specific reason - they're such reliable layers.
 Like most people in my region, I always keep at least two or three in my flock.